aanalpatil24/Gargi-AI-Chatbot/README.md

 ## 🤖 Gargi AI Powered Chatbot

 This project is a full-stack, intelligent chatbot application.
-It features a simple, clean chat interface and is powered by OpenAI's GPT models.
+It features a simple, clean chat interface and is powered by Google Gemini's models.

-It is built with a Python backend (Flask) providing an API, and a Python frontend (Streamlit) providing the user interface.
+It is built with a Flask backend providing an API, and a Streamlit frontend providing the user interface.

 ## 📜 Definition